hzoo/TwitchPlaysX/README.md

 ---

 - Or modify `config.js` at the root of this project
-    - `CONFIG_PROGRAM_NAME`: Find out the title of the window that you will be sending key inputs to
+    - `CONFIG_PROGRAM_NAME`: Find out the title of the window that you will be sending key inputs to (may need to check Task Manager to find out)
         - Example: `VisualBoyAdvance`, `Desmume`
-          - For `notepad.exe` it would be "Notepad" or "Untitled - Notepad"
+          - For `notepad.exe` it would be "Notepad" or "Untitled - Notepad".
+          - If you want to test that the key's are sending correctly, run `npm test` with Notepad opened to see if it sends a key to it.
     - `TWITCH_CHANNEL`: the Twitch channel you want to listen for messages on (`twitchplayspokemon`)
 - Depending on the program, you may need to change the controls (in `defaultKeyMap` in `keyHandler.js`, `keys.py` for windows)